MichaelTeti/CS_LCA/README.md

 ## Code
 - [Sparse Vector](https://github.com/MichaelTeti/CS_LCA/blob/master/cs_tensorflow.py) - This is a code written in Tensorflow that uses the LCA-CS method to reconstruct a compressively sensed sparse vector.

 - [Natural Image](https://github.com/MichaelTeti/CS_LCA/blob/master/cs_dct.py) - This code shows how to compressively sense and recover a natural image that is not canonically sparse.
+Here, the sampling process is the same as those signals that are inherently sparse, but the recovery process includes a dictionary appropriate for the basis in which the signal is sparse.
+Here we use the DCT dictionary.

 ## Results
 ### Reconstructions of an image with different sampling rates.